davide-piccioni/3D_Pyrochlore_t_J_U_vMC_BCS/README.md

-# vMC for t-J-U Model with BCS wave function on 3D Pyrochlore Lattice
+# vMC for t-J Model with BCS wave function on 3D Pyrochlore Lattice

 ## Description

-This repository contains a variational quantum Monte Carlo (vQMC) code for simulating and analyzing a t-J-U model on a 3D pyrochlore lattice using variational Monte Carlo methods with stochastic reconfiguration optimization.
+This repository contains a variational quantum Monte Carlo (vQMC) code for simulating and analyzing a t-J model on a 3D pyrochlore lattice using variational Monte Carlo methods with stochastic reconfiguration optimization.
 The implementation uses a BCS-type wave function with complex variational parameters.

 ## Theory Background